 Amanda’s | 908 Washington St. | Hoboken, NJ | 201.798.0101

-A few blocks from the harborfront in New Jersey, directly across the Hudson from Manhattan, Amanda’s offers one of the area’s most delicious food, and this Thanksgiving is a great opportunity to see what we mean–and support a community still recovering from Hurricane Sandy.
-Start with the spiced butternut squash soup with honey-vanilla crème fraiche or pumpkin risotto with sweet rock shrimp and roasted pumpkin oil drizzle, then ease into a slow cooked prime rib or traditional oven roasted turkey with stuffing before really giving thanks for the apple strudel with caramel drizzle and crème anglaise.
+A few blocks from the harbor front in New Jersey, directly across the Hudson from Manhattan, Amanda’s offers one of the area’s most delicious food.
+Start with the pumpkin soup with mushroom chips and truffle foam or a smoked leek and brie tart with crispy prosciutto, then ease into a slow cooked prime rib or traditional oven roasted turkey with stuffing before really giving thanks for the apple strudel with fresh whipped cream.
 No extra charge for sweeping views of the NYC skyline.

 Getting there: Take the PATH train or the ferry to Hoboken Terminal.